 As the reach of social media algorithms keeps weakening, influencer whitelisting is emerging as a powerful tonic.
 By turning organic influencer content into paid ads capable of reaching a much wider audience, brands are cashing in as social media marketing evolves and expands.

-In 2022, whitelisting influencers should be a part of all brands’ social media strategy.
+Whitelisting influencers should be a part of all brands’ social media strategy, and influencer marketing strategy.
 Not only is it a win for both you and your influencer, but it offers far more scope for analysis, customization, and scalability than its “ordinary” counterpart.

 To recap, here are the steps: